Bh3os/ExtendedHeiroLM/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Acknowledgments

-- Thanks to the providers of the AES and Ramses datasets
-- The computational linguistics research community for advances in language modeling
-- Egyptologists who provided domain expertise and validation